Skip to content

 classification string true_positive, false_positive, or pending

-summary string Investigation summary narrative (max 8192 characters)
+summary string Investigation summary narrative (max 8192 characters, Markdown supported)

 tags string[] Arbitrary tags for categorization (see Tags)